CamClrt/FoodChoice/README.md

 ## 3. Functions

 * Connect without account to the application
-* Create and log in to his personal account (an user name and password is required)
+* Create and log in to his personal account (a user name and password is required)
 * Find a product by his category or his name
 * Display the product's details (Name, Brand, Code, Nutrition_grade, Energy_100g, URL, Categories, Stores and Cities)
 * Substitute the current product by an other healthier (compare to the 'Nutrition_grade' and the 'Energy_100g' fields)